Euclid's Gift: Enhancing Spatial Perception and Reasoning in Vision-Language Models via Geometric Surrogate Tasks: Conclusion

 \section{Conclusion}

-This study shows that using Euclidean geometry as a surrogate task provides an alternative way to achieve transferable Spatial Perception and Reasoning.
-MLLMs are trained on planar and solid geometry problems with basic Euclidean priors that can be transferred to various spatial benchmarks without additional fine-tuning.
-After training on our proposed Euclid30K alone, our model achieves consistent and significant performance gains on four different, unseen benchmarks.
-This increase in generalization validates our core hypothesis that learning basic Euclidean geometric principles is a more effective strategy for developing transferable spatial skills.
-More importantly, by identifying the boundaries of this transferability, our work provides a direction for future research: namely, to provide the ability to combine geometry lessons with data (e.g., video) containing rich temporal information to achieve more comprehensive and balanced spatial intelligence.
+This study shows that using geometry as a surrogate task provides an alternative way to achieve transferable Spatial Perception and Reasoning.
+MLLMs trained on planar and solid geometry learn basic Euclidean priors that can be transferred to multiple spatial tasks without extra fine-tuning.
+Training solely on our Euclid30K yields consistent, significant gains across four unseen benchmarks for seven model.
+These generalization gains validate our core hypothesis that learning basic Euclidean geometric principles is an effective strategy for developing transferable spatial skills.